 Citroën had to redesign the cylinder head for the air injection system by adding nozzles in the exhaust ports (see photo).

-Smogged DS’s with twin exhaust manifolds had a different header pipe in the exhaust; it was re-shaped to accommodate the differences in the cylinder head.
+Smogged DS’s with twin exhaust manifolds had a different header pipe in the exhaust; it was re-shaped to accommodate the smog differences on the right side of the cylinder head.

 Even the engine flywheels were different in this era; the ignition timing groove in the flywheel was located at a different crank position (zero degrees instead of 12 degrees before TDC).